3638. Maximum Balanced Shipments

 The space complexity is O(1)

-, as it uses only a fixed number of variables (ans
+, using only constant extra space.
+The algorithm only uses a fixed number of variables (ans

 , mx